paypal/squbs/docs/customizing-stream-control.md

 ```

 ## Custom Lifecycle Event(s) for Trigger
-If you want to respond to more lifecycle events beyond `Active` and `Stopping`, for example you want `Failed` to also stop the flow, you can modify the lifecylce event mapping.
+If you want to respond to more lifecycle events beyond `Active` and `Stopping`, for example you want `Failed` to also stop the flow, you can modify the lifecycle event mapping.

 ##### Scala